Customize Consent Preferences

 RETOMADA DA COP DA BIODIVERSIDADE 1

 In short, as at the Climate Conference, the great challenge is to define who will bear the necessary investments for the conservation of the planet’s ecosystems.
 WayCarbon was present at the 2024 forum, following the discussion and participating in panels.
 The representatives were Henrique Pereira, COO, and Carlos Eduardo Benfica, Sustainability Consultant.
-“As the most biodiverse country in the world, home to between 15% and 20% of all global biological diversity – according to UN data, Brazil has a central role in discussions on the topic”, Benfica analyzed in an article.

 At the February meeting, the parties sought a new strategy for mobilizing resources, with the goal of securing US$ 200 billion annually by 2030 for biodiversity initiatives.
 The parties also discussed the establishment of a global financing instrument for this agenda, designed to mobilize and distribute funds effectively, as reported on the official website of the Secretariat of the Convention on Biological Diversity.